Moderate Deviations for Functionals over infinitely many Rademacher random variables: Proofs I: Infinite weighted 2-runs

 \textbf{Second class of subterms, $B_5 - B_8$:} We write $\mathbb{E}[B_6 e^{tF}] = B_{61} + B_{62} + B_{63}$ such that

-$B_{61}$ and $B_{63}$ are analogue to $B_{22}$ and $B_{23}$ since they have the same structure: Two coefficients with k-index, two coefficients with l-index, one $X$ with k-index and one $X$ with l-index.
+$B_{61}$ and $B_{63}$ are analogous to $B_{22}$ and $B_{23}$ since they have the same structure: Two coefficients with $k$-index, two coefficients with $l$-index, one $X$ with $k$-index and one $X$ with $l$-index.
 And with that the arguments are the same.
-Looking at the remaining $B_{62}$ two indices of the $X's$ are equal if and only if $k=l+1$ or $k=l-1$.
+Looking at the remaining $B_{62}$ two indices of the $X$'s are equal if and only if $k=l+1$ or $k=l-1$.
 In the latter case $B_{62}$ reduces to

 so we can use \eqref{1X_firstorder} and \eqref{1X_secondorder} giving us upper bounds of order

 And the same for $k=l+1$.
 At last, if neither $k=l-1$ nor $k=l+1$ we can use \eqref{3X_firstorder} and \eqref{3X_secondorder} giving us upper bounds of order